 What these numbers mean in practice:

 - At market prices, this set is among the worst-value opens in recent SV history.
-A 9.3% box win rate and 0.70× return means opening a market box is expected to cost you ~$76 in card value.
-The median loss on a market box is $98.
+An 8.5% box win rate and 0.69× return means opening a market box is expected to cost you ~$92 in card value versus its price.
+The median loss on a market box is $114.

-- The P95 box outcome at +$81 — the best 5% of box openings — doesn't even recover the cost of the product at market price.
-You need the top 3–4% of outcomes (hitting a Pikachu ex SIR or Latias ex SIR) to profit meaningfully.
+- The P95 box outcome at +$59 — the best 5% of box openings — doesn't even recover the cost of the product at market price.
+You need the top few percent of outcomes (hitting a Pikachu ex SIR or Latias ex SIR) to profit meaningfully.

-- At retail prices (~$4.30/pack), the box win rate of ~67% and positive median outcome makes retail opening the only sensible format for this set.
+- At retail prices (~$4.3/pack), the box win rate of 90.5% and +$24 median outcome make retail opening clearly the best format for this set.

 The Break-Even Price